April 2021 – March 2022 Published April 2023

 Why we have a gender pay gap

-Our workforce consists of 82% women and 18% men.
-The percentage of male employees has increased slightly from the previous year but; as is commonplace within our industry, the majority of our workforce is female.
+Our workforce consists of 82% women and 18% men and therefore is predominantly female which is commonplace within our industry.
 Care giving roles are primarily undertaken by women throughout the industry and the organisation, which generally attract lower rates of remuneration.
-It is also the case that as an organisation we employ bank workers who work ad hoc shifts and irregular hours and are routinely women.
+It is also the case that as an organisation we employ bank workers who work ad hoc shifts and irregular hours and are routinely women (and in this case, 81% female).
 Notwithstanding this, the majority of our management positions are occupied by women.

 Our pay structure is banded according to role only, not gender, meaning that pay differentiation only occurs as a result of an employee's position.
 Similarly, bonus pay is determined by position and performance, not by gender.
 All remuneration rates within the organisation are competitive and in line with market practices.
 Accordingly, we are satisfied that our existing pay structure and/or rewards policy are compliant with the Equality Act.
 We do, however, acknowledge the desire to recruit more men into care giving roles, to provide the opportunity for internal progression for all employees and to increase the number of men holding management level roles within the organisation.

-Though not yet at the level to which we aspire, our organisation does have a mix of genders in roles of all types and we are delighted to have increased the number of male employees in the upper quartile by 3.9% since our last published report.
+Though not yet at the level to which we aspire, our organisation does have a mix of genders in roles across the four quartiles.

 How we intend to continue to address the gender pay gap